GOVTNZ/web-standards/guidance/assessment/tests/usability/privacy.md

 #### How to test

-1. Check that a visible link to a "Privacy Statement" is present on the home page, and that it is clear from the link's text that its target is the Privacy Statement for the Website.
+1. Check that a visible link to a "Privacy Statement" is present on the home page, and that it is clear from the link's text that its target is the Privacy Statement for the website.
 If there is such a link, skip to step 3.
 Otherwise, record a failure, noting the reason.

 2. Review the website.
 Check that the website includes a link to a web page that provides a statement about the website's collection and management of personal or private information.
-Note: This check may require some familiarity with the Website.
+Note: This check may require some familiarity with the website.
 If the site doesn't link to such a page, record a failure, noting the reasson, and move on to the next test.

 3. Check that the Privacy Statement clearly indicates all of the following, and otherwise record a failure, noting the reason: